simonvino/FuSL/README.md

 <img src="figures/workflow_github.png" width="700">

 Fusion searchlight (FuSL) is a framework that allows to integrate multiple types of data in a searchlight decoding analysis.

-(1) Different data sources, related to different metrics or neuroimaging modalties, are combined in a searchight analysis to decode a brain state.
-(2) Searchlight decoding yields a spatial map of local decoding accuracies that highlights informative regions.
-(3) In a next step explainable AI can be used to reconstruct the differential impact of each data source on the decoding.
+1. Different data sources, related to different metrics or neuroimaging modalties, are combined in a searchight analysis to decode a brain state.

+2. Searchlight decoding yields a spatial map of local decoding accuracies that highlight informative brain regions.

+3. In a next step explainable AI ([SHAP](https://github.com/shap/shap)) is used to reconstruct the differential impact of each source on the decoding.

 The framework is based on our recent paper: